 Shoulder Separations: Types, Signs, and Medical Interventions

 Shoulder separations refer to injuries that affect the acromioclavicular (AC) joint between the collarbone and shoulder blade.
-These injuries can occur due to falls, collisions, or excessive shoulder use.
+Shoulder separation injuries are sometimes caused by falls from bikes, collisions, or excessive shoulder use.
 The types of shoulder separations include:

 Signs of shoulder separations may include: